harrylaucngd/MSFlow/README.md

 - For training the pipeline of encoder/decoder using CDDDs representation, you need to first extract cddds for all training/validation/test datasets as illustrated in the repository [CDDDs](https://github.com/jrwnter/cddd)
 - For training the (MS-Molecule) decoder, you need to use [detect_bounds.py](diffms_scripts/detect_bounds.py) and then [extract_ms.py](diffms_scripts/extract_ms.py) to embed MS into vectorized form.
 You can then use [convert_smiles_to_safe.py](convert_smiles_to_safe.py) script for preproccessing the resulting data and converting smiles into SAFE representation.
 ## Running the code
 For pretraining (ECFP-molecule/CDDDs-molecule) decoder you can run [cfg_pretrain.py](cfg_pretrain.py).
-You will need to set the paths in[config.py](configs/data.py) to match the location of preprocessed data directory.
+You will need to set the paths in [config.py](configs/data.py) to match the location of preprocessed data directory.
 For pretraining or the MIST encoder (MS-ECFPS/MS-CDDDs) you can run ([train_tune_enc_fp.py]([diffms_scripts/train_tune_enc_fp.py)
 /[train_enc_cddd.py]([diffms_scripts/train_enc_cddd.py)).
 For pretraining the (MS-Molecule)